 Before taking this medicine

 You should not use this medicine if you have ever had an allergic reaction to vitamin D or folic acid, or if you have:

 high levels of vitamin D in your body (hypervitaminosis D);

 high levels of calcium in your blood (hypercalcemia); or

 any condition that makes it hard for your body to absorb nutrients from food (malabsorption).

 Folic acid is sometimes used in combination with other medications to treat pernicious anemia.
-However, cholecalciferol and folic acid will not treat Vitamin B12 deficiency and will not prevent possible damage to the spinal cord.
+However, Ortho D will not treat Vitamin B12 deficiency and will not prevent possible damage to the spinal cord.
 Take all of your medications as directed by your doctor.

-To make sure cholecalciferol and folic acid is safe for you, tell your doctor if you have:
+To make sure Ortho D is safe for you, tell your doctor if you have ever had:

 kidney disease; or